dragmakex/LunchSphere/README.md

 <img src="img/manual_3.png" alt="Prototype Manual 3" title="Prototype Manual 3" width="300" height="600" /> <img src="img/manual_4.png" alt="Prototype Manual 4" title="Prototype Manual 4" width="300" height="600" />

+This prototype solves the lunch scheduling problem day by day.
+You can commit to a time scheduled by your friends or you can also propose a time and invite them yourself.
+With easy login features, you can manage your circle by adding them to your friends list.
+Overall, this version of the app allows for flexible scheduling on a daily basis and facilitates last-minute plan changes.

 #### Prototype 2: Automatic Scheduling